Step-by-step visual explanation

 Setting things up

 Before launching your customized Kandel strategy, you will be asked to set specific input parameters.
-For more information, you can refer to the Parameters description table.
+For more information, you can refer to the Parameters description table, as well as the Choosing parameters section.

 Based on the selected price range, the price grid is constructed using a geometric progression.
 The Min and Max prices of the user inputs are the limits of the grid.